 This module builds on the introductory module of the Equality, Diversity and Inclusion Toolkit, to help people develop an understanding and awareness of unconscious biases and affinities.
 Unconscious bias is a natural part of how people's brains work.
 From an early age, our minds learn to be comfortable with the familiar and to be sceptical of unfamiliarity.
-In an isolated nomadic tribe, this can be useful in keeping the group safe from potential danger, as anyone unfamiliar could be a risk.
-However in complex, diverse societies, such as ours, this is not necessarily the case.
-Research shows that diverse groups make better decisions, as they are more open to considering different perspectives and less susceptible to groupthink.
-So we need to be open to others whose experiences are unfamiliar to us.
+When human beings lived in nomadic tribal groups, this was an important part of keeping the group safe from potential danger, as anything or anyone unfamiliar could be a risk.
+However, the modern world is significantly more complex, and human societies are much more diverse and varied.
+Our modern human societies have a better understanding of how human diversity is beneficial, rather than threatening.